maaz64/Authentication/README.md

 # Authentication Using Express-Session
 This Application is developed on Node.js.
-Created a cookie based authentication system using express-session library and storing the cookie in mongodb database using  connect-mongo-session.
+Created a authentication system using passportjs and express-session library and storing the cookie in mongodb database using connect-mongo-session.

 ## Features
+- Email/Password SignIn/SignUp
-- Basic SignIn/SignUp functionality
+- Google SignIn/SignUp
 - Protected user profile page